New Customer? Try our partners most popular teas and save 10% | Fast Shipping from the USA

 The new 2019 Autumn harvest is here!
 This relatively new tea is fed by sweet mountain spring water and oxidized in the sun for three days before finishing to bring out signature chocolate notes.
 Mr. He perfected this tea as a proud reflection of the bold Shandong spirit and the perseverance of Laoshan Village.
 Laoshan Black is a labor of love to prove to the world how wonderful teas from Northern China can be.
 The cold weather, and pure mountain springs come together for a microclimate that yields some of the sweetest and most chocolatey black tea in China with a unique and distinctly northern flavor.
 This year in particular, dry and mild weather leading up to autumn in has yielded the sweetest picking in years, but a tiny yield due to reduced rainfall.
 The He family produced less than half of what they usually would this year.

 Learn more about this tea >>

-For the second year in a row, Li Xiaoping is excited to be sharing her family’s new Dragonwell Black Tea!
+For the third year in a row, Li Xiaoping is excited to be sharing her family’s new Dragonwell Black Tea!
 She uses the same delicate early buds as her famous green tea, hand-picked from the slopes of Shi Feng, raised on sweet mountain spring water and covered in high elevation mist to protect against sunlight.
 After light twisting and rolling, this sweet, rich and distinctly mineral-laden Ming Qian tea is then set out in bamboo baskets and loosely covered for ten to fifteen hours and allowed to oxidize in the afternoon heat.
 This oxidation process brings out savory malty flavors in Li Xiaoping’s Dragonwell that show the unique texture of the region in a completely different light.